fiskaltrust/rollout-doc/technical-operations/rollout-automation/templates.md

 ## Introduction

-In short, **templates are blueprints for CashBoxes**.
-They aim to provide a fast way to set up fully configured CashBoxes based on pre-configured layouts.
+**Templates are blueprints for CashBoxes**.
+They provide a fast way to set up fully configured CashBoxes based on pre-configured layouts.

 Templates follow the same JSON structure as shown in the [CashBox](../middleware/cashbox.md#cashbox-instance-middleware) chapter, with the main difference that they are not the configuration of an actual CashBox instance but are used to create such in a second step.
-Consequently, their configuration entries are either hardcoded default values, used for all instances created with the respective template, or customisable fields which are set at runtime.
+Consequently, their configuration entries are either hardcoded default values, used for all instances created with the respective template, or variables which are set at runtime.